AtticusYong/ankyanky/frontend/NOTES.md

 Lect 71.
 Unable to send PUT request through Postman to update user info.
 Solution: add "isAdmin":false in the json object for the body e.g. {"name":"updatedName", "isAdmin":false}.
 See Q&A for more details.

 Lect.
 70 replace mongoose function remove() with deleteOne(). remove() is deprecated.

+Lect.
+72. Clean up unused variables:

+./src/screens/RegisterScreen.js
+[1]   Line 14:   'Loader' is defined but never used            no-unused-vars [1]   Line 28:  'loading' is assigned a value but never used  no-unused-vars [1]
+[1] ./src/screens/PaymentScreen.js
+[1]   Line 2:  'FormControl' is defined but never used  no-unused-vars [1]
+[1] ./src/screens/LoginScreen.js
+[1]   Line 6:    'Loader' is defined but never used            no-unused-vars [1]   Line 17:  'loading' is assigned a value but never used  no-unused-vars [1]
+[1] ./src/screens/CartScreen.js
+[1]   Line 9:  'Form' is defined but never used  no-unused-vars

+but no missing dependency about 'userInfo' that BT had in UserListScreen.js useEffect

+add in RegisterScreen.js (was missing) in return statement     {loading && <Loader />}

+Lect 72.
+In UserEditScreen.js, forgot to replace setName with setEmail and setIsAdmin for those line statements in useEffect else block.
+Funny useEffect missing dependency warnig for dispatch, user, userId doesn't show in browser console but in my vscode console. something to do with react_devtools_backend.js setup in FF...maybe